jullienl/HPE-Synergy-baremetal/readme.md

 ## Pre-requisites

+- An Ansible control node running Ansible:
+  - With access to HPE Synergy Composer running HPE OneView and must also be connected to the management network where the servers will be deployed.

+  - With a storage volume large enough to host a copy of the ISO files, and the temporary extraction of an ISO and the new generated ISO with the customized kickstart for each server being provisioned

+    > **Note**: 1TB+ is recommended if you plan to provision several servers in parallel.

+  - At the right date and time to support the various time-dependent playbook operations.

-- A web server with ISO images of the various operating systems to be provisioned.
+- A web server containing ISO images of the different operating systems to be provisioned.

+- A network location containing an installation source for each Linux version to be provisioned.

+  > **Note**: To reduce the process of creating Red Hat (and community Enterprise Linux: CentOS, Alma Linux, Rocky Linux) customized ISO images, this projet uses BOOT ISO images (~700MB) instead of traditional DVD ISOs (~8GB).
+The BOOT ISO does not contain any installable packages.
+It is therefore necessary to set up an installation source that stores a copy of the DVD ISO image contents, so that the BOOT ISO image installer can access the software packages and start the installation.

+  > **Note**: To learn how to prepare an installation source using HTTP/HTTPS, see [Creating an installation source using HTTP or HTTPS](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_a_standard_rhel_8_installation/prepare-installation-source_installing-rhel#creating-an-installation-source-on-http_prepare-installation-source)

+  > **Note**: The installation source URL which points to the extracted contents of the DVD ISO image is defined by the variable `<OS>_repo_url` in /vars.

 - HPE Synergy frame configured and at least one unused Synergy 480 Gen10/Gen10 Plus compute module.

 - OneView Server Profile Templates defined for each desired OS with a local storage boot drive or a boot from SAN storage volume (see below for configuration).

-- OneView server profile templates must include the creation of an iLO local account.
+  > **Note**: OneView server profile templates must include the creation of an iLO local account.
 This account is required by the [community.general](https://galaxy.ansible.com/community/general) collection to manage an HPE iLO interface.

-- The `Hosts` inventory file needs to be updated.
-Each server should be listed in the corresponding inventory group along with the IP address that should be assigned to the operating system.
+- The Ansible inventory file (i.e. [hosts](https://github.com/jullienl/HPE-COM-baremetal/blob/main/hosts)) needs to be updated.
+Each server should be listed in the corresponding inventory group along with its serial number and the IP address that should be assigned to the operating system.

-- An Ansible control node with a storage volume large enough to host a copy of the ISO files, and the temporary extraction of an ISO and the new generated ISO with the customized kickstart for each server being provisioned

-   > **Note**: 1TB+ is recommended if you plan to provision several servers in parallel.

-- Windows DNS server configured to be managed by Ansible (see below for configuration).
+- A Windows DNS server configured to be managed by Ansible.
+See below for more details.

+  > **Note**: To ensure the smooth operation of this project, it is essential that a DNS record exists for each provisioned server.
+For this reason, each playbook begins by creating a DNS record on the Windows DNS server defined in /vars.

+  > **Note**: For this project, I'm using a Windows DNS server because my lab is managed by Microsoft Active Directory.
+If you want to use a Linux DNS server instead, you will need to modify the "Creating a DNS record for the bare metal server" task in each playbook to be compatible with a Unix-like operating systems.
+You can use the [community.general.nsupdate](https://docs.ansible.com/ansible/latest/collections/community/general/nsupdate_module.html) module to perform dynamic DNS updates when using a Linux DNS server.

+  > **Note**: If in your environment, DNS records for servers to be provisioned are created in advance, you can remove the "Create DNS record for bare metal server" task from the playbooks.

+> **Note**: This project utilizes the HPE iLO virtual media feature to mount ISO files for operating system installation.
+The capability known as "script/URL-based virtual media" is unique to the HPE iLO Advanced license.
+However, this specific license is not necessary with HPE Synergy as the HPE Synergy Composer includes these licenses by default.

 ## Ansible control node information